William Lewis (journalist)

-From September 2010 to July 2011, Lewis worked as General Manager of the newspaper publisher News International, playing a role in the company's response to the phone hacking crisis.
+From September 2010 to July 2011, Lewis worked as general manager of the newspaper publisher News International, playing a role in the company's response to the phone hacking crisis.
 In July 2011, following the closure of the News of the World, Lewis left News International to join the Management and Standards Committee, an independent division led by Lord Grabiner KC, created by the News Corp board to orchestrate cooperation with multiple law enforcement investigations into News International.

+On 5 November 2023, Lewis was named as the new publisher and CEO of The Washington Post.
+During his tenure, he clashed with executive editor Sally Buzbee over his attempt to reorganize the newsroom structure and to kill coverage of his role in the phone hacking crisis.

 Early life and career

 William Lewis was born and raised in Hampstead Garden Suburb, North London, England.
 His father David Lewis M.B.E, worked as a Managing Director of a packaging company and his mother Sally was a teacher.
 Lewis's primary education was at Brookland Junior school in Hampstead Garden Suburb.
 His secondary education was at Whitefield school, a comprehensive school in the London Borough of Barnet.
-After achieving his A levels, Lewis studied for a BSc in Politics and Economics at Bristol University, where he wrote for the student newspaper, Epigram, and captained the University 1st football team.
+After achieving his A levels, Lewis studied for a BSc in politics and economics at Bristol University, where he wrote for the student newspaper, Epigram, and captained the University 1st football team.
 Following university Lewis completed a postgraduate diploma in Periodical Journalism at City University.

 In 1991, Lewis was hired as a finance reporter by The Mail on Sunday.
 In 1994 he left the tabloid to take a job in the Financial Times' investigative unit.
 He later became fund management correspondent and then mergers and acquisitions correspondent.
 In 1999, while posted at the New York office he broke the story of the ExxonMobil merger, the biggest industrial merger in US corporate history.
 The scoop surprised the US business media and helped establish the Financial Times in the US.
 Following this Lewis was promoted to Global News Editor.
-He was then poached to become Business Editor at The Sunday Times, where he remained for three years, from 2002 to 2005.
+He was then poached to become business editor at the Sunday Times, where he remained for three years, from 2002 to 2005.